Shopping for microphone stands, but not quite sure what you’re looking for?

 Which is an insanely wide range, considering that they all look exactly the same in product product pictures, and rarely have any unique features worth mentioning.

 So the only decent way to distinguish between the good and the bad, is to try them.
-The problem is…you can’t just go to your local music store and try stand to see how good it is.
+The problem is…you can’t just go to your local music store and try a stand to see how good it is.

 Because you need to use it for several weeks or months before really knowing if it’s your best friend, or worst nightmare.